Aravindhakumar-M/Greenguard/README.md

 - [RPi.GPIO library](https://pypi.org/project/RPi.GPIO/) (Install it if not installed by default)

 # Acknowledgments
 Credit to the creators of ROS and the RPi.GPIO library.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support
+We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.